Warnings and CautionsWidget Inc Warning and Safety Guidelines

 Neodymium-Iron-Boron rare-earth magnets are susceptible to oxidation.
 These magnets are plated to reduce their oxidation susceptibility but will oxidize in many environments.
 Most rare earth elements (neodymium, dysprosium, samarium, etc.) absorb hydrogen into their material structure resulting in expansion and cracking of the material which is referred to as decrepitation.
 Therefore, rare-earth magnets are not recommended where exposure to hydrogen is likely.
 Magnets that have oxidized should be disposed of.
 The Material Safety Data Sheets (MSDS) for the component materials should be consulted prior to the use, handling or transportation of oxidized neodymium rare-earth magnets.

 Transportation of magnetic materials by air in the United States is regulated by the U.S. Department of Transportation and is covered under the Code of Federal Regulations (CFR) 49 parts 100-185.
+For other countries please see local laws and guidance.
 A magnetized material is considered a hazardous material and is regulated as a hazard class 9 material when it is offered for transportation by air and when it has a magnetic field strength capable of causing the deviation of aircraft instruments.
 Any magnetic material with a measurable field strength greater than 0.00525 gauss at 15 feet is prohibited from air transportation.
 An article is not restricted as a magnetized material if the field strength observed at 7 feet is less than 0.002 gauss or there is no significant compass deflection (less than 0.5 degree).

 The International Air Transport Association (IATA) Dangerous Goods Regulations provide guidelines for the identification, classification, and testing of potentially hazardous materials offered for transports by air.
 IATA Packing Instruction 902 defines the acceptance criteria and provides packaging guidelines for magnetized material.
 These instructions should be consulted prior to transporting magnetic material by air.
 Magnetized material is not regulated as a hazardous material when transported via ground/surface transportation.